ramtinJ95/Mywiki/Game Engine notes.md

 component, and that entity list is what we will call a Pool of tranformComponent for example.

+### Collision System
+For the 2d game engine I choose to go with one of the most basic collision detection algorithms, i.e axis-aligned bounding-box even called as the AABB algorithm.
+Just search for it for an explanation, its very well documented and explained online, much better than anything I could write up here.

 ---
 Status: :🌱:
 tags: [[030 Software Development.md]]